RPMArt: Towards Robust Perception and Manipulation for Articulated Objects: Abstract

 \section{Abstract}

 Articulated objects are commonly found in daily life.
 It is essential that robots can exhibit robust perception and manipulation skills for articulated objects in real-world robotic applications.
 However, existing methods for articulated objects insufficiently address noise in point clouds and struggle to bridge the gap between simulation and reality, thus limiting the practical deployment in real-world scenarios.
 To tackle these challenges, we propose a framework towards Robust Perception and Manipulation for Articulated Objects (RPMArt), which learns to estimate the articulation parameters and manipulate the articulation part from the noisy point cloud.
 Our primary contribution is a Robust Articulation Network (RoArtNet) that is able to predict both joint parameters and affordable points robustly by local feature learning and point tuple voting.
 Moreover, we introduce an articulation-aware classification scheme to enhance its ability for sim-to-real transfer.
 Finally, with the estimated affordable point and articulation joint constraint, the robot can generate robust actions to manipulate articulated objects.
 After learning only from synthetic data, RPMArt is able to transfer zero-shot to real-world articulated objects.
-Experimental results confirm our approach’s effectiveness, with our framework achieving state-of-the-art performance in both noise-added simulation and real-world environments.
-The code and data will be open-sourced for reproduction.
-More results are published on the project website at \url{https://r-pmart.github.io}.
+Experimental results confirm our approach's effectiveness, with our framework achieving state-of-the-art performance in both noise-added simulation and real-world environments.
+Code, data and more results can be found on the project website at \url{https://r-pmart.github.io}.